ixynGIT/task_management_system/README.md

 3. If you use xampp make sure to put the folder in the `C:\xampp\htdocs\` in order for it to work.

-4. Turn on apache and mysql on xampp.
+4. Turn on both apache and mysql on xampp.

 5. Open your browser and input.
     ```bash